-Campaign readiness assessment
+Campaign readiness and capacity assessment

-Feasibility and donor feedback process
+Feasibility study and donor feedback process

 Case for support and campaign messaging